 If an expert has questions or requires additional documents, a request or notification would be sent, for which it is necessary to prepare an answer and send it back.

 There are no limits on the number of such additional requests.

 Before the decision to grant a patent, it is possible to convert a Eurasian application to a national one in an EAPO country.

 3. Granting a patent

 The term for consideration of applications before granting takes on average takes 12 months if no additional requests were sent.

-Term of the Eurasian Patent is 20 years from the filing date of the Eurasian application with a possible extension of up to 25 years in all EAPO countries except Tajikistan and Turkmenistan.
+The term of the Eurasian Patent is 20 years from the filing date of the Eurasian application with a possible extension of up to 25 years in all EAPO countries except Tajikistan and Turkmenistan.